suzuki-shunsuke/ansible-pyenv/README.md

 Role Variables
 --------------

-* pyenv_ghq_executable: The executable path of ghq command.
+* ghq_executable: The executable path of ghq command.
 The default is "ghq".

 Dependencies
 ------------